 Can you navigate your way around your environment?

 Knowing how to navigate your way around the environment that surrounds you is really important while backpacking.
 You must have a map and a compass with you at all times, as they will be the pieces of equipment that can get you out of some really sticky situations.
+Do read our popular article review of the top hiking compass for your reference

 It helps if you know how to read the map and use the compass too!
 If you are in a mountainous region, then you might also want to consider whether or not taking an altimeter would be worthwhile.